namuan/swipe-back-extension/README.md

-# Swipe Back Chrome Extension
+# Swipe Back Extension

 A Chrome extension that emulates Mac trackpad swipe-back behavior, allowing you to navigate back to the previous page by swiping left with two fingers on a trackpad.

+Annyoning Swipe Back wasn't working in Vivaldi so this seems like a good alternative.

 ![Swipe Back Icon](swipe-back.png)